 Important: If you have any unsaved changes in the editor, please make sure to save them before reloading the page to avoid losing these changes.

-If your browser has some add-ons other than Adobe Flash Player, please try disabling them.
-Restart your browser and force-reload the editor (please see p.2 for instructions).
+If your browser has add-ons, try disabling them.
+Restart your browser and force-reload the editor as described in above in section 2.

 You can do this, for example, with the use of http://www.whatismybrowser.com.
 If your browser is out of date, please update to the latest version.
-After that, reinstall Adobe Flash Player, restart your browser and force-reload the editor (please see p.2 for instructions).
+After that, restart your browser and force-reload the editor as described in section 2 above.

 Although Amara editor is generally compatible with all the major Web browsers (except mobile devices), Google Chrome and Mozilla Firefox are known to yield the best results.
 Also, not all the video formats are equally compatible with all the browsers, so, if steps 2-5 have not yet helped to resolve the problem, it is worth trying a different browser.